Click on a name for bio.

 Alexis Bylander

-Alexis joined FRAC in November 2020 as a Senior Child Nutrition Policy Analyst.
+Alexis serves as the Interim Child Nutrition Programs & Policy Director at FRAC, originally joining the organization in November 2020 as a Senior Child Nutrition Policy Analyst.
 In this role, she serves as a resource for state advocates lobbying on behalf of healthy school meals for all legislation.

 Alexis has extensive experience with grant management and advocacy campaigns, specifically around the federal nutrition programs and tobacco prevention.